 <Byline> By Emanuela Rondi, Daniel Z. Levin, and Alfredo De Massis

-[bios] Emanuela Rondi is a senior assistant professor of management at Università degli Studi di Bergamo in Italy.
+[bios] Emanuela Rondi is an associate professor of management at Università degli Studi di Bergamo in Italy.
 Daniel Z. Levin is a professor of management and global business at Rutgers Business School – Newark and New Brunswick at Rutgers University in New Jersey.
-Alfredo De Massis is a professor of entrepreneurship and family business at the Free University of Bozen-Bolzano in Italy, the Wild Group Chair in Family Business of IMD Business School in Switzerland, and a professor at Lancaster University Management School in the United Kingdom.
+Alfredo De Massis is a professor of entrepreneurship and family business at the Free University of Bozen-Bolzano in Italy, the Wild Group Chair in Family Business at IMD Business School in Switzerland, and a professor at Lancaster University Management School in the United Kingdom.

 <Micro 100 characters> New research uncovers three elements for refreshing an inactive tie successfully — not disastrously.

 <Short up to 500 characters> We used to assume that reawakening a dormant tie was a simple process — just reach out and start talking.
 But reviving a professional relationship takes more care.
 New research uncovers three key elements for refreshing an inactive tie successfully: how well both parties remember each other; how they go about catching up; and whether they perceive the relationship similarly.
-Done right, refreshing dormant ties can be as important to deepening your network as adding new people or strengthening existing ties.
+Done right, refreshing dormant ties can be as important to enhancing your network as adding new people or strengthening existing ties.

 <Tags> Business Relationships, Networks and Networking, Partnerships, Relationship Management, Trust